tom-mi/iBrew/README.md

 The default port is 2080

-##### Example JSON return
+#### Example JSON return

 http://localhost:2080/api/10.0.0.99/status

 ```
 {"device": {"directmode": false, "connected": true, "host": "10.0.0.99", "firmware": {"version": 19, "certified": "iBrew certified firmware"}, "type": {"desciption": "iKettle 2.0", "id": 1}}, "default": {"formula": {"use": false, "temperature": {"fahrenheid": 32, "celsius": 0}}, "keepwarm": 0, "temperature": {"fahrenheid": 212, "celsius": 100, "prefered": "celsius"}}, "sensors": {"status": "ready", "base": "On", "temperature": {"raw": {"fahrenheid": 68, "celsius": 20}, "stable": {"fahrenheid": 68, "celsius": 20}}, "waterlevel": {"raw": 2005, "base": 920, "stable": 2004}}}
 ```

+### JavaScript Interface

+Work in progress!
+Help would be nice!

+JavaScript for use with iBrew JSON REST API [Javascript iBrew interface](https://github.com/Tristan79/iBrew/blob/master/resources/ibrew.js)

 ### Python Interface

-The Smarter interface to the iKettle 2.0 and the Smarter Coffee is located in the Smarter folder.
-Use pydoc or any other python doc app to see the help on SmarterInterface.py and SmarterProtocol.py.
+The [Python Smarter Interface](https://github.com/Tristan79/iBrew/blob/master/smarter/) to the iKettle 2.0 and the Smarter Coffee is located in the Smarter folder.
+Use __pydoc__ or any other python doc app to see the help on [SmarterInterface.py](https://github.com/Tristan79/iBrew/blob/master/smarter/SmarterInterface.py) and [SmarterProtocol.py](https://github.com/Tristan79/iBrew/blob/master/smarter/SmarterProtocol.py).
+There are a lot of options and functions you can use!

-Example
+#### Basic Example

 ```
 from smarter.SmarterInterface import *